Graphic & Web Design

 The Art Institute of Pittsburgh — Online Division

 The online classroom is a kind of visual laboratory.
-Joseph Podlesnik , Art Foundations Instructor , The Art Institute of Pittsburgh — Online Division
+Joseph Podlesnik , Associate Professor, Lead Faculty, Art Foundations , The Art Institute of Pittsburgh — Online Division

 Was there a defining moment when you knew you were destined to become a creative professional?